Local Integrals of Motion for Topologically Ordered Many-Body Localized Systems: Abstract

 \section{Abstract}

-Many-body localized (MBL) systems are often described using their local integrals of motion, which, for spin systems, are assumed to be a local unitary transform of the set of on-site spin-$z$ operators.
-We show that this assumption must be revised for topologically ordered MBL systems, and introduce a notion of local integrals of motion capturing such systems and beyond, in any spatial dimension.
-Using this framework, we demonstrate a number of features, including that MBL topological order, if present: (i) is the same for all eigenstates; (ii) is robust in character against any perturbation preserving MBL; (iii) implies that on topologically nontrivial manifolds a complete set of integrals of motion must include nonlocal ones in the form of local-unitary-dressed noncontractible Wilson loops.
+Many-body localized (MBL) systems are often described using their local integrals of motion, which, for spin systems, are commonly assumed to be a local unitary transform of the set of on-site spin-$z$ operators.
+We show that this assumption cannot hold for topologically ordered MBL systems.
+Using a suitable definition to capture such systems in any spatial dimension, we demonstrate a number of features, including that MBL topological order, if present: (i) is the same for all eigenstates; (ii) is robust in character against any perturbation preserving MBL; (iii) implies that on topologically nontrivial manifolds a complete set of integrals of motion must include nonlocal ones in the form of local-unitary-dressed noncontractible Wilson loops.
 Our approach is well suited for tensor-network methods, and is expected to allow these to resolve highly-excited finite-size-split topological eigenspaces despite their overlap in energy.
-We illustrate our approach on the disordered Kitaev chain, the toric code, and the X-cube model.
+We illustrate our approach on the disordered Kitaev chain, toric code, and X-cube model.